openfaas/faas/README.md

 ### CLI

 Any container or process in a Docker container can be a serverless function in FaaS.
-Using the [FaaS CLI](http://github.com/openfaas/faas-cli) you can deploy your functions or quickly create new functions from templates such as Node.js or Python.
+Using the [FaaS CLI](http://github.com/openfaas/faas-cli) you can deploy your functions quickly.

+Create new functions from templates for Node.js, Python, [Go](https://blog.alexellis.io/serverless-golang-with-openfaas/) and many more.
+If you can't find a suitable template you can also use a Dockerfile.

 > The CLI is effectively a RESTful client for the API Gateway.